BEAJousama/rainfall/level6/walkthrough.md

 the address of function n() is => 0x08048454  in little-indian \x54\x84\x08\x00

-- we gone do Heap-based Buffer Overflow
+- we gonna do Heap-based Buffer Overflow

 we need to overflow more than just 64 bytes to reach function_ptr.